marimeireles/marimeireles/README.md

 🧠 **Want to hire my beautiful brains?:**

 I'm open to techinical AI Safety positions in the Bay Area!
-Feel free to send me an email and/or grab a time in my [calendar](https://calendar.app.google/BocgEAFEH9JD8YKN9) to discuss.
+Feel free to send me an email and/or grab a time on my [calendar](https://calendar.app.google/BocgEAFEH9JD8YKN9) to discuss.

 ### Talks, classes and podcasts:
   - You can find a list [here](https://github.com/marimeireles/talks/blob/master/README.md)